geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book vi.
 THE RESTORATION.
 345

 The Sylph supports and cheers the entering maid;
-" Descend!" the Gnome in voice of thunder said.
+Descend!the Gnome in voice of thunder said.
 Sad on her ear those hollow accents came,
 And thrill'd with horror all her shrinking frame.
 From his dark form she turn'd her glistening eyes, 80